Skip to Content

 Boneless Leg of Lamb Recipe

-Elevate your holiday meal with an aromatic roasted boneless leg of lamb recipe; it’s the perfect way to celebrate Easter, Eid, Thanksgiving, and Christmas.
-Our tried-and-true recipe yields perfectly cooked, extra-tender lamb that’s juicy on the inside with a flavorful outer crust.
+Elevate holiday meals with this roasted boneless leg of lamb recipe!
+It’s the perfect way to celebrate special occasions like Easter, Eid, Thanksgiving, and Christmas.
+The tried-and-true recipe yields perfectly cooked, extra-tender lamb that’s juicy on the inside with a flavorful outer crust.

-• Lamb: A three to four-pound boneless leg of lamb roast from Costco feeds my family of six with leftovers.
+• Lamb: A three to four-pound boneless leg of lamb roast feeds my family of six with leftovers.
+I often purchase boneless leg of lamb at Costco, especially when they go on sale.

-• Salt: Salting the roast before slow cooking locks in all the moisture, resulting in a perfectly tender and juicy lamb.
+• Salt: Salting the roast with kosher salt before it slow-cooks locks in all the moisture, resulting in a perfectly tender and juicy lamb.

-• Lamb Rub: Coat the roast in a paste brimming with fresh thyme, rosemary, oregano, Dijon mustard, olive oil, lemon juice, and garlic.
-I recommend using a whopping ten garlic cloves; listen, we measure with the heart over here.
+• Lamb Rub: Coat the lamb in a paste made from fresh thyme leaves, fresh rosemary, oregano leaves, Dijon mustard, olive oil, lemon juice, and garlic cloves.

 • Vegetables: Petite potatoes, onions, and carrots accompany the lamb for a perfect one-pot meal.

-1. Remove the lamb roast from its packaging; unfold it and trim any excess fat.
+1. Remove the lamb roast from its packaging.
+Unfold it and trim away any excess fat.

 2. Generously rub the roast with salt.
 I recommend one teaspoon of salt per pound of lamb.